actions/setup-python/docs/advanced-usage.md

 ### Avoiding rate limit issues

 `setup-python` comes pre-installed on the appliance with GHES if Actions is enabled.
 When dynamically downloading Python distributions, `setup-python` downloads distributions from [`actions/python-versions`](https://github.com/actions/python-versions) on github.com (outside of the appliance).
 These calls to `actions/python-versions` are by default made via unauthenticated requests, which are limited to [60 requests per hour per IP](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
-If more requests are made within the time frame, then you will start to see rate-limit errors during downloading that looks like:
+If more requests are made within the time frame, then you will start to see rate-limit errors during downloading that look like this:

     ##[error]API rate limit exceeded for YOUR_IP.
 (But here's the good news: Authenticated requests get a higher rate limit.
 Check out the documentation for more details.)